unauthed/wabi-sabi/README.md

-# WABI-SABI - Digital Asset Management
+# WABi-SABi - Digital Asset Management

 Wabi and sabi are two of the key Japanese aesthetic concepts.
 Their definitions are not exact, but one can get a sense of them from a short discussion of them.
 Over time, the two have been combined to form a new word, wabi-sabi, meaning an aesthetic sensibility which includes these two related ideas.